jfriisj/Unity-MRMotifs/research-paper/data/collection guide.md

 **Hardware:**
 - 3× Meta Quest 3 headsets (fully charged)
-- WiFi 6E router/access point (dedicated 6GHz channel)
+- WiFi router/access point (802.11ac or newer recommended)
-- Development PC with Unity 2022.3 LTS
+- Development PC with Unity 6000.0.62f1
 - USB-C cables for headset connection (3×)
-- Measuring tape or laser distance meter
-- Spatial markers (for calibration points)

 **Software:**
-- Unity 2022.3 LTS with Android Build Support
+- Unity 6000.0.62f1 with Android Build Support
-- Meta XR SDK v78.0.0+
+- Meta XR SDK v81.0.0
-- Photon Fusion 2.0.8
+- Photon Fusion 1.1.0
 - ADB (Android Debug Bridge)
 - Python 3.8+ with pandas, numpy, matplotlib (for analysis)

+**Note:** This guide describes the technical capabilities of the MetricsLogger system.
+No formal user studies have been conducted.
+This is a technical demonstration prototype.

 **Physical Space:**
 - 6m × 6m clear area (minimum)